nvirm/K8Gatheriino/README.md

 Originally for Overwatch, but as the team size can be changed from settings, works with any team based game.

 # What it does

-0. Reads settings from appsettings.json (sample found in 'settings' in this repo)
+0. Reads settings from appsettings.json (sample found in 'settings/appsettings.json')
-1. Gathers X amount of people to a queue
+1. Gathers <INSERT QUEUE SIZE> amount of people to a queue
-2. Asks players to Ready up inside Y amount of time.
+2. Asks players to Ready up inside <INSERT TIME> seconds of time.
 3. Kicks unreadied players out of the queue.
 4. Decides 2 random team captains.
-4a.
-Allows Randomed captain to pass captainship to someone with more experience
+Captainship requires <INSERT THRESHOLD> games to be played.
-5. Allows captains to pick X amount of players to teams, 1 by 1.
+5. Allows captains to pick <INSERT QUEUE SIZE> amount of players to teams, 1 by 1.
 6. Announces teams when all players have been picked.

 # Extra features